droonga/drnbench/README.md

 Drnbench can benchmark throughput performance of a Droonga-based search system with random requests.

-In this scenario, you have to setup a Droonga-based search system and prepare patterns of requests for commands.
+In this scenario, you have to do:

+ * setup a Droonga-based search system.
+ * prepare patterns of requests for commands.

 Drnbench will start multiple clients and send many requests based on the patterns file.

  1. Create a patterns file in the format: